 Though clinic responsibilities can often be executed by nurses with occupational medicine backgrounds, the flight nurses involved specifically with space medical support generally have extensive critical care experience.
 Courses and brief training opportunities are available for specialization in space flight nursing can be found at the Kennedy Space Center .

 The annual conferences of the Aerospace Medical Association, Air Medical Transport, Critical Care Transport Medicine, The Emergency Nurses Association, and the Critical Care Transport Medicine, which is held simultaneously with the Air Medical Physicians Association Meeting, provide forums for the display of scientific advances and contributions to flight nursing.
-The Air Medical Crew National Standards Curriculum and similar documents provide insight into the fundamentals of flight nursing science, while the Air Medical Journal and Aviation Space, and Environmental Medicine introduce new, peer-reviewed studies pertinent to the field.
+The Air Medical Crew National Standards Curriculum and similar documents provide insight into the fundamentals of flight nursing science, while the Air Medical Journal and Aerospace Medicine and Human Performance introduce new, peer-reviewed studies pertinent to the field.